All Products

 SHOW CREATE TABLE <aim_table_name>;

-3. Connect to the destination cluster and run the CREATE TABLE statement obtained in the previous step.
+3. Connect to the target cluster and run the CREATE TABLE statement you obtained in the previous step.

-4. Log on to the self-managed cluster and delete migrated Kafka and RabbitMQ engine tables.
+4. Log on to the self-managed cluster and delete the migrated Kafka and RabbitMQ engine tables.

 Important

-When deleting Kafka tables, also delete materialized views that reference them.
-Otherwise, materialized view migration fails, causing the entire migration to fail.
+When you delete a Kafka table, you must also delete any materialized views that reference it.
+Otherwise, the materialized views cannot be migrated, which will cause the entire migration to fail.

-4. When Migration Progress reaches 100% and you confirm the source instance has stopped writes, click Stop to end the migration and proceed.
+4. When the Migration Progress reaches 100% and you have confirmed that the source instance has stopped receiving writes, click the Stop button to end the migration process and proceed to the next steps.

 image